Row of cypress trees in Tuscany in the late afternoon

 Lucca

-When we visited, a group of young people dressed in medieval garb were presenting a flag-waving demonstration to the accompaniment of some serious medieval drumming.
-We were entranced.
+On one of my visits to Lucca, I saw a group of young people dressed in medieval garb presenting a flag-waving demonstration to the accompaniment of some serious medieval drumming.
+I was entranced.

 Medieval flag-waving in Lucca